With TZIELD, it’s possible to take control of what's next

 Decrease in White Blood Cells (Lymphopenia)

 TZIELD may cause a drop in a type of white blood cell called a lymphocyte.
 This can affect your body’s ability to fight infections.
-A decrease in white blood cell counts can happen after your first dose of TZIELD, but will start to go back to normal after your fifth dose.
-Some people may develop longer and more severe decreases in lymphocytes.
+A decrease in white blood cell count can happen after your first dose of TZIELD, but will start to go back to normal after your fifth dose, and completely return to normal within 2 weeks of finishing treatment.

-There is a limited window for a doctor to consider TZIELD.
+The window to treat with TZIELD can be short.
 Now is the time to take action and discuss with your doctor if TZIELD is right for you.
 Here are some additional resources to help you learn more.

 What is the most important information I should know about TZIELD?
 TZIELD may cause serious side effects.
 These include: